What is Shocking a Swimming Pool or Spa?

 Alternatively, you can physically find HASA Sani-clor dealer near you and buy HASA Sani-Clor liquid chlorine, which is the best liquid chlorine I ever used because it's calcium-free, pH neutral, non stabilized, and stronger with 12.5% chlorine (Sodium Hypochlorite).

-If you cannot get HASA Sani-Clor liquid chlorine, you can use the best alternative brands made of Sodium Hypochlorite like Pool Shock Liquid Chlorinator coming with 12.5% available chlorine, or KemTek chlorinating liquid that is 10% available chlorine and Pool Essentials Chlorinating Liquid that is also 10% available chlorine and can be found at Walmart.
+If you cannot get HASA Sani-Clor liquid chlorine, you can use the best alternative brands made of Sodium Hypochlorite like Pool Shock Liquid Chlorinator coming with 12.5% available chlorine, or KemTek chlorinating liquid that is 10% available chlorine and Pool Essentials Chlorinating Liquid that is also 10% available chlorine.

 2. Granular Chlorine: Also known as Calcium Hypochlorite, granular chlorine is the most common pool shock, I suppose because most pool owners don't prefer daily sanitization.

 Calcium Hypochlorite is always 40% to 78% available chlorine and comes with high Calcium levels and using it needs a close watch on Calcium Hardness (CH) levels in your water, otherwise, you will fight the unending calcium scaling problem.

 3. Dichlor (Stabilized Chlorine): Dichlor comes with around 56% available chlorine and always best for startup spa or hot tub before shifting to unstabilized liquid chlorine.

 Dichlor is always the best recommendation for fresh refills because it has a fair percentage of available chlorine and cyanuric acid that will not damage the pool or spa easily as compared to a much stronger trichlor.

 After attaining Cyanuric acid level 30ppm to 40ppm, you need to shift from using dichlor to unstabilized liquid chlorine.